igormironchik/qt-widgets-on-real-example/README.md

 in memory, that with large GIFs makes GIF Editor unusable, whereas `qgiflib` stores actual frames as PNG files on disk, that allows to load really big GIFs.
 >
-> So keep it in mind when you'll be read this book.
+> So keep it in mind when you'll read this book.

 1. [Preface](preface.md)
 2. [Chapter 1 - GIF editor](chapter01/01.md)